-We researched the web so you don’t have to here are some top tips on how to choose the best boxing glove for you.
+Here are our top tips on how to choose the best boxing glove for you:

 A boxing glove will hold your hand in the closed fist shaped with a contoured shape along the back glove area and the wrist.
 The wrist area typically will ride higher up the arm beyond the wrist area; this provides more stability and support for heavy punching.

-Vinyl gloves are the cheapest and for that reason you’ll find beginners often opt for Vinyl boxing gloves.
+- Vinyl gloves: They are the cheapest and for that reason you’ll find beginners often opt for Vinyl boxing gloves.

-Genuine leather boxing gloves are the highest quality and gradually mould to your hand shape and become better fitting in time.
+- Genuine leather: These boxing gloves are the highest quality and gradually mould to your hand shape and become better fitting in time.